 - ApplicationHA commands reside in the /opt/VRTS/bin directory.
 Add this directory to your PATH environment variable.
-To set the path variable, perform one of the following steps: - # export PATH=\$PATH:/opt/VRTS/bin - Identify the instance for which you want to enable detailed logging. - 3 Localize the ResLogLevel attribute for the identified resource: - # hares -local Resource Name ResLogLevel - Set the ResLogLevel attribute to TRACE for the identified resource: - # hares -modify Resource Name ResLogLevel TRACE -sys SysA - 5 Note the time before you begin to operate the identified resource. - Test the identified resource.
-The function reproduces the problem that you 6 are attempting to diagnose. - Note the time when the problem is reproduced. - 8 Set the ResLogLevel attribute back to INFO for the identified resource: - # hares -modify Resource Name ResLogLevel INFO -sys SysA - Review the contents of the log file.
-Use the time noted in Step 4 and Step 6 to diagnose the problem. - You can also contact Symantec support for more help.
+To set the path variable, perform one of the following steps: - # export PATH=\$PATH:/opt/VRTS/bin - Make the ApplicationHA configuration writable: - # haconf -makerw - Identify the instance for which you want to enable detailed logging. - Localize the ResLogLevel attribute for the identified resource: - # hares -local Resource Name ResLogLevel - 5 Set the ResLogLevel attribute to TRACE for the identified resource: - # hares -modify Resource Name ResLogLevel TRACE -sys SysA - 6 Note the time before you begin to operate the identified resource. - 7 Test the identified resource.
+The function reproduces the problem that you are attempting to diagnose. - Note the time when the problem is reproduced. - Set the ResLogLevel attribute back to INFO for the identified resource: - # hares -modify Resource Name ResLogLevel INFO -sys SysA - 10 Review the contents of the log file.
+Use the time noted in Step 4 and Step 6 to diagnose the problem.

+You can also contact Symantec support for more help.

-Appendix A
+Appendix